Thursday, 23 January 2025

 Pursuing a software workaround

-With the ongoing dispute showing no signs of swift resolution, it is increasingly evident that Apple is actively pursuing a -based solution to circumvent the contested patents.
+With the ongoing dispute showing no signs of swift resolution, it is increasingly evident that Apple is actively pursuing a software-based solution to circumvent the contested patents.
 While this endeavour’s ultimate success remains uncertain, it holds out the tantalising possibility that the blood oxygen feature may be reinstated through a forthcoming software update.

 Currently, the Apple Watch Series 9 and Ultra 2 units available for purchase in the US continue to lack the blood oxygen feature.
 However, should Apple’s appeal achieve the desired outcome, consumers can anticipate the potential return of this highly sought-after functionality through a subsequent software patch.